satellytes/satellytes.com/blog-posts/typescript-ast-type-checker.md

 console.log(`${collectedValueProperty.name}: ${propertyTypeName}`)
 ```

-On that level we only have one property `collectedValue: ImportantValue` in our original type definition so we can safe us one loop for now and simply extract the first element and name it `collectedValueProperty`.
-The value has the type `ts.Symbol` which is similar to `ts.Type` a value with added semantics compared to the rather raw `ts.Node`.
+On that level we only have one property `collectedValue: ImportantValue` in our original type definition, so we can save us one loop and simply extract the first element and name it `collectedValueProperty`.
+The value has the type `ts.Symbol` which is similar to `ts.Type` a value with added semantics compared to the AST-related `ts.Node`.

 We can use that symbol, to access the name of the variable and the actual name of the type.
 The type checker gives us the methods `getTypeOfSymbolAtLocation` and `typeToString` to do that and we can print the final result to the console.